Research

 Epigenetic Regulation of HIV Transcription and Latency

 We recently discovered that a previously unrecognized epigenetic modification called histone crotonylation is involved in an efficient transcription of HIV.
 The induction of crotonylation disrupts HIV latency.
 In combination with other latency reversal agents (LRAs), the disruption of HIV latency is highly achieved compared with a single LRA alone.
-We are particularly interested in whether crotonylation is distinct from acetylation and unique in the regulation of HIV transcription and latency.
+We are particularly interested in whether crotonylation is distinct from acetylation and unique in regulating HIV transcription and latency.
 If so, what are the mechanisms that control such epigenetic regulation?
 We are also actively exploiting whether small molecules can be discovered to selectively target de-crotonylation, and if defined, whether such small molecules could be used for the studies of HIV cure.

 HIV Tissue Reservoirs